MIDI Wind Controller – the “e-WB”

 The SSD1306 display has limited font files using CircuitPython.
 I’m using a 8×5, and it is pretty small.
 I couldn’t find any other font files that worked.

-The power consumption is low.
-Even with the overclocking it pulls about 440mA.
-For comparison, my EWI-USB draws about 580mA, and my Midi-Sax (Teensy 3.2 + other processors) draws 720mA
+The only real redeeming feature of the RPI was that it used less power than the Teensy.
+Even with the overclocking it pulled about 440mA.
+For comparison, my EWI-USB draws about 580mA, and my Midi-Sax (Teensy 3.2 + other processors) draws 720mA.

 Technical Stuff